T3kton/t3kton.github.io/source/contractor/tryit/create_vm.rst

   ssh root@testvm02

-go a head and play around with it for a bit.
+Once again the root password is "root", go a head and play around with it for a bit.
 Make sure to try deconfiguring both VMs at the same time so you can see Contractor do more than one thing at a time.

 Next Steps
 ~~~~~~~~~~
-:doc:`TryIt_config_info`
+:doc:`config_info`